 3. During the 1994/5 irrigation season it was decided to aim for zero leaching.
-This was done by setting $LR_P = 0$.
+This was done by setting LR_P = 0.
 In practice it is impossible to guarantee zero leaching by this means, due to the fact that leaching can take place during an irrigation interval before the next water balance calculation is done.
 It must therefore be expected that the seasonal average drainage per irrigation shift will be equal to half the difference between the net capacity of the irrigation system and the average evapotranspiration during the calculation interval.
 Drainage due to rainfall sometimes happens and is also calculated and added to obtain the total drainage as will be explained.

-Use of Equations (1), (3), and (6) implies that the irrigation water is uniformly spread over the full irrigated area of 2.025 m^2 for each irrigation frequency.
-(Each irrigation frequency served by a water meter contains 5×90 vines spaced $3 \times 1.5 \times 1.$ leaching on which to base the automatic management of the irrigation system.
-Some of the variables already defined will be used, and new ones will be introduced.
+Use of Equations (1), (3), and (6) implies that the irrigation water is uniformly spread over the full irrigated area of $2.025~\text{m}^2$ for each irrigation frequency.
+(Each irrigation frequency served by a water meter contains 5~x~90 vines spaced 3~m~x~1.5~m.)
+With the degree of lack of uniformity of the irrigation system used, especially reflected by the fact that it wets only a relatively small fraction of the total area on the surface, it seems better to base the water balance calculations on the estimated effectively wetted area =(f_w total irrigated area) only, and with f_w < 2/3.

 The latest method of calculating the water balance will now be presented.
-The results of these calculations were used to obtain estimates of the soil water deficit and
+The results of these calculations were used to obtain estimates of the soil water deficit and leaching on which to base the automatic management of the irrigation system.
+Some of the variables already defined will be used, and new ones will be introduced.